amitd8/RaPidAnalytics/README.md

 ```
 ## Modules
 #### Process Masquarding Detection (High) -
-The main module of the script, in which we use Windows OS' process gynolagy as a baseline to detect inconsistensies in Parent & Child processes heirerchies.
+The main module of the script, in which we use Windows OS' process genealogy as a baseline to detect inconsistencies in Parent & Child processes hierarchies.
-As seen in the following [SANS poster](https://sansorg.egnyte.com/dl/oQm41D67D6), there are consistnt parent processes to most OS' essential processes.
+As seen in the following [SANS poster](https://sansorg.egnyte.com/dl/oQm41D67D6), there are consistent parent processes to most OS' essential processes.
-Using that information, we can detect an attacker's attempt to run malware who masks itself as a legit windows process
+Using that information, we can detect* an attacker's attempt to run malware which masks itself as a legit windows process.
 #### LOLBAS detection (Medium) -
 Alerts about seen [Living of the land binaries (LOLBAS)](https://github.com/LOLBAS-Project/LOLBAS/blob/master/README.md), that are commonly used by attackers.
 #### Discovery (Low) -
-Alerts about tools that are usually used by attackers in order to learn about the enviroment they're currently in, and are less likely to be used by noraml users.
+Alerts about tools that are commonly used by attackers to learn about the enviroment they're currently in, and are less likely to be used by noraml users.
 #### Persistence -
-###### Schedule tasks running (low)
-Outputs process hierarchies that schtasks.exe were included in.
+**Schedule tasks running (low)-** Outputs process hierarchies that schtasks.exe were included in.

-###### Startup Processes (Medium)
-Detects processes created by winlogon.exe, indicates they run on system startup
+**Startup Processes (Medium)-** Detects processes created by winlogon.exe, indicates they run on system startup

 ## Using RaPidAnalytics: